All Episodes

 The Democrats are trying to win 2020.

-They're not going to win with the people that I see.
+They're not going to win with the people that I see, and they're not going to win against me.

-The only way they can maybe luck out, and I don't think that's gonna happen.
+The only way they can maybe luck out, and I don't think that's going to happen, it might make it even the opposite.

 That's what a lot of people are saying.

-But they should be really focused on legislation, not the things that have been l this has been litigated, just so you understand.
+But they should be really focused on legislation, not the things that have been.

 This has been litigated for the last two years, almost since I got into office.

-Because that was a rigged system.
+That's what should be litigated because that was a rigged system.

-And I'm breaking down, I am breaking down the swamp.
+I am breaking down the swamp.

-But if you look at drain the swamp, I am draining the swamp.
+But if you look at Drain the Swamp, I am draining the swamp.

 Thank you very much.